Bump.sh

 }

 That’s somewhat handy, but it’s showing me a generic response instead of the data sent in the POST request.
 Named examples would not help here, as we want to use client data from the request body and not just show predetermined examples.
-How can we New Passenger instead of John Doe, and how can we see the actual trip_id instead of the default one?
+How can we have New Passenger instead of John Doe, and how can we see the actual trip_id instead of the default one?

 Step 4: Customizing Responses #